-What is URL Phishing, and How to Prevent It
+What is URL Phishing, and How to Prevent It in 2024

 As the world continues to advance technologically, cyber threats also continue to evolve.
 One of the most common threats on the internet is phishing attacks, which often involve the use of phishing links or URLs.